randogp a year ago

 They also lead the EU wide project to track infections across the largest cities across europe: https://en.ssi.dk/surveillance-and-preparedness/internationa...

-rsktaker 16 hours ago
+rsktaker a year ago

 My university recently discovered a covid outbreak at my freshman dorm by testing the wastewater; that was the first I heard about the technique.
 It's especially effective for this use case: "Traces of SARS-CoV-2 can show up in an infected person’s feces days before any symptoms are detected, and even when a person ultimately shows no symptoms at all."
 [1]